yaronha/kube-crd/README.md

 # Kubernetes TPR Tutorial

-Tuturial for building a Kubernetes Third Party Resource (TPR) extension you can see the full tutorial in: TBD
+Tuturial for building a Kubernetes Custom Resources (CRD) extension you can see the full tutorial in: TBD

 # Organization

 the example contain 3 files:

-1. tpr      - define and register our TPR class
+1. crd      - define and register our TPR class
-2. client   - client library to create and use our TPR (CRUD)
+2. client   - client library to create and use our CRD (CRUD)
-3. kube-tpr - main part, demonstrate how to create, use, and watch our TPR
+3. kube-crd - main part, demonstrate how to create, use, and watch our CRD

-# kube-tpr
+# kube-crd

-kube-tpr demonstrates the TPR usage, it shoes how to:
+kube-crd demonstrates the CRD usage, it shoes how to:

 1. Connect to the Kubernetes cluster
-2. Create the new TPR if it doesn't exist
+2. Create the new CRD if it doesn't exist
 3. Create a new custom client
 4. Create a new Example object using the client library we created
 5. Create a controller that listens to events associated with new resources